iost-official/iost-docs/website/versioned_docs/version-3.0.0/2-intro-of-iost/Economic-model.md

 - The less RAM remaining in the system, the more expensive the price, and vice versa
 - Pledge Token is to encourage users to release unused RAM space and redeem the pledge Token
 - Increase the RAM by 64G per year, and add RAM every time you have an account to buy RAM.
-- Create an account requires a small amount of RAM to avoid creating account attack
-- RAM can be rented but not traded
+- The RAM purchased from the system can be given to other users, and cannot be retrieved after the gift.
+- The RAM that the user is given cannot be sold to the system, and cannot be given to other users again, that is, the RAM can only be traded once.
+- The system preferentially uses the donated RAM.
+When the RAM is released, the RAM attribute (given, system purchased) remains unchanged.
 - When calling a system contract, it is possible to use the user's RAM

 # Circulation